-However, ClickUp's Unlimited plan – which removes those few limits placed on features on the free plan – is just $5 per user/month so undercuts most other paid project management software plans like monday.com.
+However, ClickUp's Unlimited plan – which removes those few limits placed on features on the free plan – is just $7 per user, per month so undercuts most other paid project management software, including all of monday.com's paid plans.

 Another big plus in ClickUp's favor is minimal menu-diving.
 As project management software goes, setting up is pretty speedy — so if you want your scrum team off and flying as quickly as possible, ClickUp's a good shout.
 ClickUp unfortunately doesn't have any budget management features or feasible workarounds, whereas other providers like Teamwork do offer these features (albeit on the most expensive plans).

 ClickUp has all the contemporary scrum management tools you'll need to properly organize and track the progress of your scrum team.
 For instance, Agile project templates will mean you won't have to shoehorn your project framework into a non-Agile template.

 ClickUp has a list of additional features you can ‘add' to your project management space called Clickapps.
 One of these is a Clickapp called Sprints, which is available for download in all places and will allow you to create springs as Lists to track the progress of your production cycle.
 Additionally, Sprint Automations and Sprint Dashboard Widgets are available on the Business Plan and upwards.